 CM: I’m thrilled with everything Etchings Press has done for me.
 It’s wonderful to see my story given such a sharp tux to wear to the debutant’s ball!
 As for my writing itself, I’m simultaneously proud and unsatisfied.
-I like much lot of what I’ve accomplished—I’ll admit to making myself laugh aloud few times while working—but I’m also a perfectionist.
+I like much of what I’ve accomplished—I’ll admit to making myself laugh aloud a few times while working—but I’m also a perfectionist.
 Given endless time to re-write, I would tinker forever.
 But at some point you have to just say, “Okay, this is as strong as I can make it as the writer I am today,” and move on.

 ZS: The title of your novella is very unique and sure to catch some eyes.
 How did you come up with the idea for this title?